ilanschnell/bitarray/doc/buffer.rst

     >>> a
     bitarray('000011111111100000001111')

-Again, the shared buffer can be represented and modify by either object ``a`` and ``c``.
-When importing a buffer into a bitarray, the length of the bitarray will always be multiple of 8 bits, as buffers are bases on bytes.
+Again, the shared buffer can be represented and modified by either object ``a`` or ``c``.
+When importing a buffer into a bitarray, the length of the bitarray will always be a multiple of 8 bits, as buffers are based on bytes.
 Also, we may specify the endianness of the bitarray:

 .. code-block:: python